Understanding Gravity: Some Extra Dimensional Perspectives: Intoduction

 In general relativity, one performs calculations to compute the evolution and structure of an entire universe at a time.
 A typical way of working is to propose some particular collection of energy and matter in the universe, to provide the $T_{\mu\nu}$.
 Given a particular $T_{\mu\nu}$, the Einstein equation turns into a system of second order nonlinear differential equations whose solutions give us the metric of spacetime $g_{\mu\nu}$, which holds all the information about the structure and evolution of a universe with that given $T_{\mu\nu}$.

 General Relativity is perhaps the most beautiful physical theory and one of the crowning glories of modern physics.
 It is powerful, pleasing to the aesthetic sense and well-tested.
 General Relativity has survived many different tests, and it has made many predictions which have been confirmed.
-Currently, physicists are exploring two of its most fundamental predictions: The first is the detection of gravitational waves (LISA and LIGO); the second is the phenomenon called `frame-dragging' that exists around rotating massive objects (Gravity Probe-B).
-Other tests focus on the laboratory-scale measurements of the force of gravity to look for signs of `extra dimensions'.
+The recently concluded experimental investigation using the satellite-based mission Gravity Probe B confirms the two fundamental predictions of general relativity, the geodetic and frame-dragging effects \cite{Everitt:2011hp}.
+The detection of gravitational waves is one of the most fundamental predictions of general relativity which has not been confirmed as of today.
+Currently many state-of-the-art gravitational wave detectors are in operation.
+However none of them have the sensitivity to directly detect the gravitational waves yet \cite{GWreview}.
+Other tests focus on the laboratory-scale measurements to look for signs of extra dimensions, such as a deviation from inverse-square \cite{Kapner:2006si} and missing energy signals in CMS \cite{Chatrchyan:2011jx} and ATLAS \cite{Franceschini:2011wr} experiments at the Large Hadron Collider of CERN.
 Data from any of these experimental studies will greatly improve our understanding of gravity, and will show us how to go beyond the mathematics of General Relativity to create an even-better theory.

 The unification of quantum theory and general relativity has been a major problem in physics ever since these theories were proposed.
 The problem is that since all fields carrying energy are affected by gravity, gravity contributes to its own source.
 When trying to do calculations on the energy scale where gravity is usually thought to be similar in strength as the other forces, the graviton self coupling causes fluctuations which introduces infinities in the calculations.
-This has lead many theories to accomadate the idea of extra dimensions to get the quantum gravity.
-A recent non-technical review of extra dimensional theories can be found in [3].
-One of the early possibilities for such a unification of the then known interactions i.e., gravity and electromagnetism, was suggested by Kaluza[4] and Klein[5].
-But historically, it was Gunnar Nordstr\"om[6] who brought the idea of extra spacial dimension into physics.
+This has lead many theories to accommodate the idea of extra dimensions to get the quantum gravity.
+A recent non-technical review of extra dimensional theories can be found in \cite{VHS-PKS1}.
+One of the early possibilities for such a unification of the then known interactions i.e., gravity and electromagnetism, was suggested by Kaluza \cite{Kaluza} and Klein \cite{Klein}.
+But historically, it was Gunnar Nordstr\"om \cite{Nordstrom} who brought the idea of extra spacial dimension into physics.